brighton1101/scala-yahoo-finance-data/README.md

 - Ensure all necessary permissions are set (enable Google Cloudfunctions API and Cloudbuilds API)
 - Run `gcloud builds submit`
 - If you get an access denied for GCS, give the cloudfunction service agent access to GCS in console
+- A note on cloudfunctions: cold start times (especially for JVM languages) are very slow.
+If this was an application in prod that required speed, I would use servlets and Jetty/Tomcat and run it in a compute engine rather than using cloudfunctions